Manuscripts, Archives and Letters: further information

 - Literature on Leiden manuscripts: alphabetical index of shelfmarks

-The Special Collection Reference Library: Text at entrance 4 of the second floor (go right) contains journals, reference works, bibliographies, surveys and library catalogues pertaining to western and oriental manuscripts and rare books.
+The Special Collection Reference Library at entrance 4 of the second floor (go right) contains journals, reference works, bibliographies, surveys and library catalogues pertaining to western and oriental manuscripts and rare books.
 The volumes are shelved according to the Library of Congress Classification.
 The LCC shelfmarks in the online catalogue and on the spine labels of the volumes differ from those of the Study Area (first floor), in that they begin with “II-4”.
-For an overview of the contents of this reference library see: Classification Outline (LCC) — Geographical Index & Subject Index (selections).